 A 2017 USC-led study, which combined data from more than 35 studies, found that PRP significantly decreased long-term pain in people with rotator cuff injuries and lateral epicondylitis, also known as tennis elbow.
 Other studies have found promising results in the treatment of knee osteoarthritis, particularly when PRP is introduced early on.

 In some cases, PRP offers advantages over other traditional minimally invasive treatments like steroid injections.

 For treatment of rotator cuff injuries, “it can help patients in the short-term with pain relief and functional improvement, and it doesn’t have the negative side effects that steroids do in terms of causing tendon degeneration,” Weber says.

-There’s good reason to be optimistic about PRP, seeing as it can address certain orthopaedic injuries.
-If you have a sports injury or another type of orthopaedic issue, talk to your doctor to see if PRP is an option for you.
+There’s good reason to be optimistic about PRP, seeing as it can address certain orthopedic injuries.
+If you have a sports injury or another type of orthopedic issue, talk to your doctor to see if PRP is an option for you.